Are you looking for a home remedy for your dental infection and you have a bottle of Listerine sitting on your counter?

 Unfortunately the answer is still the same.
 The label does not say anything about rectifying nerve pain from your teeth.
 The answer to that is more physical because the nerve of the tooth is actually inside of the tooth.
 The nerves are not on the outside so you can't get to it.
 The only way to get to the nerve is to "open" up the tooth.
 There is no way you'll be able to open up your tooth yourself.

-The tooth needs to be opened up like the photo above for the mouth rinse to get to it.
+The tooth needs to be opened up for the mouth rinse to get to it.
 The only person who can open up your tooth like this would be a dentist such as any one of our LIC dentists.
 If you come to our long island city office, we'll be more than happy to help you with that!

 Last but not least, are you still wondering what is the best mouthwash for a tooth infection, since it can't kill tooth pain nor can it kill the nerve, so what can it do?

 Will a mouthwash kill a gum infection?

 The answer would be, it depends because if the infection is coming from the tooth you may be out of luck such as in the situations listed above.
 Although if the infection is coming from the gums which surrounds the tooth, Listerine may be helpful.
 In fact, it may be the best mouthwash for a gum infection.

 Gum infections can be caused by germs and also by plaque.
 Listerine does just that, reduces germs and plaque.
 If you have plaque and tartar sitting next to your gums, it can swell up like in the photo above.
 The mouth rinse can certainly help in controlling the swollen gums.
 It may not cure it completely but it can at least prevent it from getting even worse.